 This is te official guide from the Angular team and Google to help you get started with Angular right from the basics.
-This guide will walk you through the initial setup of Angular, the prerequisites, the concept of Angular, and even reference to the glossary used on Angular.
+This guide will walk you through the initial setup of Angular, the prerequisites, the concept of Angular, and even a reference to the glossary used on Angular.

 Furthermore, it also provides some example project codes and advanced techniques if you like to jump right into the codes.
-This guide is overall a great first reference whether you’re a beginner or seasoned developer.
+This guide is overall a great first reference whether you’re a beginner or a seasoned developer.

 Dev.to is a community hub for web developers to share and discuss anything with other developers.
-It covers many things related to web development including Angular.
+It covers many things related to web development, including Angular.
 The community is diverse, vibrant, and pretty active.
 You can find new posts on web development every day.

 FreeCodeCamp.org is a non-profit community-driven organization and one of the active hubs for developers to learn and share.
-It provides thousands of guides, tutorials, and tips on a lot of topics around software development including web development and Angular itself within their News section.
+It provides thousands of guides, tutorials, and tips on a lot of topics around software development, including web development and Angular itself within their News section.